-AGL suggested appropriate usage of defined terms throughout the Guideline, for example where the definition of a 'standard assistance account' refers to a 'residential account', which is not defined.

-Powershop supported the new definition of 'standard assistance' as it makes clear that it does not capture customers willingly paying in advance.

-We note that a 'residential account' is defined under 'account'.

-We added the word 'residential' in the measure to make this measure clearer.
+Final definition

-residential account where the account holder receives minimum standard forms of assistance, to help them avoid getting into arrears with their retailer (per clause 76(2) (a)-(d) and clause 90 of the Energy Retail Code).
-At a minimum, standard assistance made available must include at least 3 of the following:

-- Making payments of an equal amount over a specified period; - Options for making payments at different intervals; - Extending by a specified period the pay-by date for a bill for at least one billing cycle in any 12-month period; or - Paying for energy use in advance.
+AGL suggested appropriate usage of defined terms We note that a 'residential account' is defined under Standard assistance residential account: A throughout the Guideline, for example where the 'account'. residential account where the account holder receives definition of a 'standard assistance account' refers to a We added the word 'residential' in the measure to make minimum standard forms of assistance, to help them 'residential account'. which is not defined. avoid getting into arrears with their retailer (per clause this measure clearer.
+76(2) (a)-(d) and clause 90 of the Energy Retail Code).
+Powershop supported the new definition of 'standard At a minimum, standard assistance made available assistance' as it makes clear that it does not capture must include at least 3 of the following: customers willingly paying in advance.
+Making payments of an equal amount over a • specified period; Options for making payments at different • intervals; Extending by a specified period the pay-by • date for a bill for at least one billing cycle in any 12-month period; or • Paying for energy use in advance.
 Note: A residential account is receiving standard assistance from the time they started receiving measures under this form of assistance until completion or suspension of assistance.

+Standard assistance customer

+Current definition Justification for new definition Draft definition Standard assistance customer: A residential customer receiving standard assistance as a minimum (as per clauses 76(2) (a)-(d) and clause 90 of the Energy Retail Code, who is not in arrears of more than \$55 including GST at the end of the reporting period. • To provide a consistent approach to customer level performance indicators and to distinguish these from account level performance indicators.
+The relevant clauses from the Energy Retail Code have been added for ease of reference. • Standard assistance customer: A residential customer where the customer holder receives minimum standard forms of assistance, to help them avoid getting into arrears with their retailer (per clause 76(2) (a)-(d) and clause 90 of the Energy Retail Code).
+At a minimum, standard assistance made available must include at least 3 of the following: Making payments of an equal amount over a specified period; Options for making payments at different intervals; Extending by a specified period the pay-by date for a bill for at least one billing cycle in any 12-month period; or Paying for energy use in advance.
+Note: A customer is receiving standard assistance from the time they started receiving measures under this form of assistance until completion or suspension of assistance.
+Draft decision feedback (summary) ESC response to draft decision feedback Final definition

+Tailored assistance account

+SC response to draft decision feedback

+Final definition